 Performance is a fundamental part of Cornell’s cultural life.
 The Department of Music encourages music-making through a wide array of chamber and large ensembles, as well as its offerings in private lessons and directed coaching by members of the music faculty.
 Master classes, degree and non-degree recitals, contemporary music concerts, and an annual concerto competition supplement the music department’s concert offerings.

-Spring 2018 Audition Information
+Fall 2018 Audition Information

 The choirs have been lending their voices and bringing spirit to occasions at Cornell since the beginning of the university's history.
 The student-led choral programs at Cornell offer truly unique experiences for members--perks which bring us together and motivate our members to lead and inspire.
 The four department choral ensembles (Chorus, Glee Club, Chamber Singers, and Chorale) hold joint auditions.

-The audition dates and times are as follows:
+Auditions begin on Sunday, August 19th.
 To sign up for an audition, please visit http://sage.music.cornell.edu/

 Please explore singatcornell.com for a comprehensive overview of all the choral ensembles at Cornell and for more audition information.
 Also, visit the websites for the individual ensembles to learn more about unique experiences each one has to offer: cornellchorale.com, cuchorus.com, and gleeclub.com.

 3:30-5:30 pm Percussion with Michael Sparhuber in B20

 Monday, August 20